puat133/md-cv/index.md

 ## Courses Taught

-At King Fahd University of Petroleum and Minerals:
+`KFUPM`

-- Numerical Methods (Undergraduate)
+Numerical Methods (Undergraduate)

-- Path-Planning and Navigation for Mobile Robots (Undergraduate and Graduate)
+Path-Planning and Navigation for Mobile Robots (Undergraduate and Graduate)

-- Soft Computing Techniques for System Identification (Graduate)
+Soft Computing Techniques for System Identification (Graduate)

-At Aalto University
+`Aalto`

-- Basics Sensor Fusion (Co-teach with Simo Sarkka)
+Basics Sensor Fusion (Co-teach with Simo Sarkka)

 ## Supervised Students

+`2021-`

-- JA Fontenele Magalhães, PhD students, Chemical Engineering Dept, Aalto University.
+JA Fontenele Magalhães, PhD students, Chemical Engineering Dept, Aalto University.
 (Second Supervisor.
 Main Supervisor is Prof. Francesco Corona)

+`2021-2022`

-- *CAT Diesel Generators Predictive Maintenance Using Machine Learning Algorithms Dense Neural Network and Long Short-Term Memory*, 2021-2022.
-Master of intelligent process control final project by Hussain Al Shaer and Dughaither Al-Shaibani.
+Hussain Al Shaer and Dughaither Al-Shaibani.
+Final project title *CAT Diesel Generators Predictive Maintenance Using Machine Learning Algorithms Dense Neural Network and Long Short-Term Memory*, 2021-2022.
+Master of intelligent process control, KFUPM.

-- *Fault Detection for Water Centrifugal Pumping System Using AI*, 2021-2022.
-Master of intelligent process control final project by Omran Al-Majid and Mohanned Shehri.
+Omran Al-Majid and Mohanned Shehri. *Fault Detection for Water Centrifugal Pumping System Using AI*, 2021-2022.
+Master of intelligent process control, KFUPM.

 ## Other Administrative Roles

-* Final Project Coordinator (Capstone 2.0) in Control and Instrumentation Engineering, KFUPM.
+Final Project Coordinator (Capstone 2.0) in Control and Instrumentation Engineering, KFUPM.

-* Member of quality assurance committee in Control and Instrumentation Engineering, KFUPM.
+Member of quality assurance committee in Control and Instrumentation Engineering, KFUPM.
 The committee responsibilities include ensuring that the department fulfill requirements needed for both ABET and national certification body.

-* Member of curriculum committee.
+Member of curriculum committee.
 The committee responsibilities include ensuring that all courses in the department are aligned with the university policies and requirements, and ensuring the correctness of all documentations related to it.ß

 ## Repositories

 My [personal github account](https://github.com/blmoore) hosts my hobby development projects as well as listing contributions to open source tools.
 Examples include:

-- [RigidBody](https://github.com/CIE-KFUPM/Rigid_Body): a companion code for path-planning and navigation for mobile robot.
+[RigidBody](https://github.com/CIE-KFUPM/Rigid_Body): a companion code for path-planning and navigation for mobile robot.
 It contains a simple python package contains basic rigid body formalism, like rotations, homogeneous transformations, kinematics as well as some plotting and ode solver functionalities.

-- [DiddyBorg](https://github.com/puat133/DiddyBorg_Sensor_Fusion): codes for sensor fusion algorithm developed for a DiddyBorg robot.
+[DiddyBorg](https://github.com/puat133/DiddyBorg_Sensor_Fusion): codes for sensor fusion algorithm developed for a DiddyBorg robot.
 This code serves as guide for course ELEC-E8740 Basics Sensor Fusion, 2019 at Aalto University.

-- [Sparse-Grid-Autodiff-Projection-Filters](https://github.com/puat133/Sparse-Grid-Autodiff-Projection-Filters) a companion code for paper [Multidimensional projection filters via automatic differentiation and sparse-grid integration](https://doi.org/10.1016/j.sigpro.2022.108832)
+[Sparse-Grid-Autodiff-Projection-Filters](https://github.com/puat133/Sparse-Grid-Autodiff-Projection-Filters) a companion code for paper [Multidimensional projection filters via automatic differentiation and sparse-grid integration](https://doi.org/10.1016/j.sigpro.2022.108832)

-- [Reimmanian-Manifold-HMC](https://github.com/puat133/Reimmanian-Manifold-HMC):  a Python implementaion of Reimannian Manifold Hamiltonian Monte Carlo variant of the MCMC.
+[Reimmanian-Manifold-HMC](https://github.com/puat133/Reimmanian-Manifold-HMC):  a Python implementaion of Reimannian Manifold Hamiltonian Monte Carlo variant of the MCMC.

-- [DeepGalerkinSPDE](https://github.com/puat133/DeepGalerkinSPDE): contains codes from the paper: "Fast optimize-and-sample method for differentiable Galerkin approximations of multi-layered Gaussian process priors" (Paper presented at 25th International Conference on Information Fusion in Linköping, the Fusion Capital of Sweden.)
+[DeepGalerkinSPDE](https://github.com/puat133/DeepGalerkinSPDE): contains codes from the paper: "Fast optimize-and-sample method for differentiable Galerkin approximations of multi-layered Gaussian process priors" (Paper presented at 25th International Conference on Information Fusion in Linköping, the Fusion Capital of Sweden.)

 ## Personal Blog